‘Anti-Islamic writings’ found in car of California mosque shooting suspects, official says

 Sign up now: Get ST's newsletters delivered to your inbox

-NEW YORK, May 19 - “Anti-Islamic writings” were found in a vehicle connected to the two teenage suspects in Monday’s shooting at the Islamic Center of San Diego that killed three people, according to a Department of Justice official with knowledge of the investigation.
+NEW YORK - “Anti-Islamic writings” were found in a vehicle connected to the two teenage suspects in the May 18 shooting at the Islamic Centre of San Diego that killed three people, according to a Department of Justice official with knowledge of the investigation.

 Their names and the contents of the writings were previously reported by local media.